hanrick2000/blog/programming/pub/How to Speed up Google Chrome.md

 <!-- SD:
 How to Speed up Google Chrome, free up its memory usage and stay productivity at same time.
-Use The Great Suspender and Chrome Vimium.
+Use The Great Suspender, Chrome Vimium and Reader View.
  -->
 ---